 Some of our software solutions store and display data from a variety of third-party sources for use in treating patients and to search and compare options for healthcare services and treatments.
 As part of our Eviti platform solutions, we provide up-to-date information regarding cancer research, along with a list of potential treatments and relevant clinical trials seeking enrollment.
 Most of this data comes from health plans, our clients, published guidelines, peer-reviewed journals and other third parties.
 Because data in the healthcare industry is often fragmented in origin, inconsistent in format and often incomplete, the overall quality of certain types of data we receive can be poor.
 If these data are incorrect or incomplete or if we make mistakes in the capture or input of their data, or in our interpretation or analysis of such data, adverse consequences, including patient death and serious injury, may occur and give rise to product liability and other claims against us.
-In addition, a court or government agency may take the position that our storage and display of health information exposes us to personal injury liability or other liability for wrongful delivery or handling of healthcare services or erroneous health information.
+In addition, a court or government agency may take the position that our storage and display of health information.
 While we maintain insurance coverage, we cannot assure that this coverage will prove to be adequate or will continue to be available on acceptable terms, if at all.
 Even unsuccessful claims could result in substantial costs, reputational damage, and diversion of management resources.
 A claim brought against us that is uninsured or under-insured could harm our business, financial condition and results of operations.